lava/linear_ringbuffer/README.md

-If there are multiple readers/writers, it is the calling code's responsibility to ensure that the reads/writes and the calls to produce/consume appear atomic to the buffer, otherwise data races will occur.
+If there are multiple readers/writers, it is the calling code's responsibility to ensure that the reads/writes and the calls to produce/consume appear atomic to the buffer, otherwise data loss can occur.

 # Errors and Exceptions

 The ringbuffer provides two way of initialization, one using exceptions and one using error codes.
+After initialization is completed, all operations on the buffer are `noexcept` and will never return an error.

-To use error codes, use the `linear_ringbuffer(delayed_init {})` constructor.
+To use error codes, the `linear_ringbuffer(delayed_init {})` constructor can be used.
 In this case, the internal buffers are not allocated until `linear_ringbuffer::initialize()` is called, and all other member function must not be called before the buffers have been initialized.